SCRT-HQ/VaporShell/docs/glossary/New-VSNeptuneDBParameterGroup.md

----
-layout: glossary
-title: New-VSNeptuneDBParameterGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSNeptuneDBParameterGroup

 ## SYNOPSIS
-Adds an AWS::Neptune::DBParameterGroup resource to the template
+Adds an AWS::Neptune::DBParameterGroup resource to the template.
+AWS::Neptune::DBParameterGroup creates a new DB parameter group.
+This type can be declared in a template and referenced in the DBParameterGroupName parameter of AWS::Neptune::DBInstance.

 ## SYNTAX